rishi-ag/text_mining/README.md

 To run the web crawler navigate to the script scrape\_contracts.py in the folder web\_crawler.
 Use the following command python scrape\_contracts.py 0 9 10_ to run the script.
 Read the script to know more about what these parameters mean.

 Edit:- changes made to script

-1. Added random time delay (it was oveerwritten when I uploaded a new version)
+1. Added random time delay (it was over written when I uploaded a new version)

 ### HW Late Submission Rules
 -1 for every day of late submission except for exceptional circumstances.